 Maintenance of Operations Manual

-The Operations Manual (OM) is adopted in conformance with the IEEE Project 802 LAN/MAN Standards Committee (LMSC) Working Group Policies and Procedures (WG P&P) [rules5].
+The Operations Manual (OM) is adopted in conformance with theIEEE 802 LAN/MAN Standards Committee (LMSC) Sponsor Policies and Procedures (LMSC P&P) [rules3].

-It is maintained by the IEEE 802.15 vice chair or a person designated by the IEEE 802.15 chair.
+It is maintained by the IEEE 802.15 WG Vice Chair or a person designated by the IEEE 802.15 WG Chair.
 The process for modifying the OM is as follows:

-Request to modify is made by any IEEE 802.15 voting member via email to the IEEE 802.15 vice chair (or designee) or made verbally in the maintenance standing committee meeting that shall be held in every IEEE 802.15 session.
+Request to modify is made by any IEEE 802.15 voting member via email to the IEEE 802.15 Vice Chair (or designee) or made verbally in the maintenance standing committee meeting that shall be held in every IEEE 802.15 session.

-The IEEE 802.15 vice-chair (or designee) shall propose changed text in response to the request to modify.
+The IEEE 802.15 Vice Chair (or designee) shall propose changed text in response to the request to modify.

 The IEEE 802.15 maintenance standing committee shall review the proposed changed text and either approve the text as proposed (or amended) or disapprove the text.
 If approved, the OM modified with changes marked shall be posted for review by the IEEE 802.15 WG.

-At the closing plenary of an IEEE 802.15 session, the IEEE 802.15 chair shall entertain a motion to the IEEE 802.15 WG to approve the modified OM.
+At the closing plenary of an IEEE 802.15 session, the IEEE 802.15 WG Chair shall entertain a motion to the IEEE 802.15 WG to approve the modified OM.

 If the motion to approve carries, the modified IEEE 802.15 OM shall take effect after the session has been adjourned.